Thor110/AlienTrilogyRessurected/Notes/repack-disc-comparison/readme.txt

 - [alien-trilogy.-7z](https://archive.org/details/alien-trilogy.-7z) — Identical to the repack.
 - [Redump.org16276](https://archive.org/details/Redump.org16276) — Practically identical to the repack, only contains extra installer batch files.

-All files kept as-is for integrity and preservation.
+All files are preserved *as-is* for the sake of historical integrity and future research.